tumblr/policy/privacy-policy.md

     In some cases, we may collect information about content you provide to the Services.
-For example, when it's included with your images, we may collect information describing your camera and camera settings, or when it is included in your posts on other services, we may collect location information.
+For example, when it's included with your images, we may collect information describing your camera and camera settings, or when it is included in your posts on Third Party Services, we may collect location information.
 This information allows us to improve the Services and provide additional features and functionality.